Rogelberg Receives National Award for Humanitarian Focus

 CHANNELS

 Newswise — CHARLOTTE - Jul.
-12, 2017 - For humanitarian contributions to the field of Industrial-Organizational Psychology, UNC Charlotte professor Steven Rogelberg has been named the inaugural recipient of the Society of Industrial and Organizational Psychology Humanitarian Award.
+12, 2017 -For humanitarian contributions to the field of industrial-organizational psychology, UNC Charlotte professor Steven Rogelberg was named the inaugural recipient of the Society of Industrial and Organizational Psychology Humanitarian Award.

-SIOP is an independent organization and division within the American Psychological Association and an organizational affiliate of the Association for Psychological Science.

-Rogelberg, who is director of the Organizational Science doctoral program in UNC Charlotte’s College of Liberal Arts & Sciences and Belk College of Business, received the award at the Society for Industrial and Organizational Psychology’s 2017 conference this spring.
+Rogelberg, who is director of the Organizational Science doctoral program in UNC Charlotte’s College of Liberal Arts & Sciences and Belk College of Business, received the award at the society’s 2017 conference.
+He also is a professor of psychology and professor of management.

 “Steven has made tremendous contributions to industrial and organizational psychology,” said Steven Ott, dean of the Belk College of Business.

-“Dr. Rogelberg’s distinguished national, international and interdisciplinary contributions embody UNC Charlotte’s mission as an urban research university.”
+“His leadership of the Organizational Science program has attracted high-quality students to UNC Charlotte and advanced the body of work about important management, well-being and health issues.
+His research has been published in leading journals and received attention from scholars, major media and the public.
+Dr. Rogelberg’s distinguished national, international and interdisciplinary contributions embody UNC Charlotte’s mission as an urban research university.”